Self-hosting · Memory-safe · Zero runtime deps

 Closures & First-Class Functions

 Anonymous functions with automatic variable capture.
-Pass functions as values.
+Pass functions around as values.

 📊